Published 15 Aug 2023

 Featured Kitchen Cleaning Checklists

-A kitchen cleaning record sheet or kitchen cleaning log is used to maintain kitchen cleanliness prior to closing the facility.
+Use this kitchen cleaning record sheet or kitchen cleaning log to maintain kitchen cleanliness prior to closing the facility.
 It is used by cleaning supervisors to record personnel involved in kitchen cleaning and document damages and other repair needs.

-A kitchen SOP checklist is a step-by-step process document that acts as a guide for kitchen staff in the performance of their kitchen duties.
-Use this template to check if employees comply with the standard operating procedures in preparation for kitchen service, kitchen hygiene and kitchen closing.
+This kitchen SOP checklist is a step-by-step process document that acts as a guide for kitchen staff in the performance of their kitchen duties.
+Use this template to check if employees comply with the standard operating procedures in preparation for kitchen service, kitchen hygiene, and kitchen closing.

-A monthly kitchen cleaning checklist is used for deep cleaning of the kitchen.
+Use this monthly kitchen cleaning checklist for deep cleaning the kitchen.
 This checklist can be used to identify defective items or kitchen equipment that needs maintenance.
 Ensure that all areas and equipment in the facility are properly cleaned and maintained using this checklist.